adam-srut/QD-engine/README.md

 ```
 After the relaxation, the file `initWF.nc` will be created, it contains the relaxed wave function and the zero-point energy.

 The timestep employed in the imaginary time propagation is 1 a.u.
 The propagation is terminated after a convergence criterion is reached.
-The implemented criterion is that that the overlap of two wave packets separated by $10\Delta \tau$ does not differ from one by more than $10^{-15}$.
+The implemented criterion is that the overlap of two wave packets separated by $10\Delta \tau$ does not differ from one by more than $10^{-15}$.
 ```math
 \begin{equation}
 1-|\langle \psi(t+10\Delta\tau) | \psi(t) \rangle| < 10^{-15}
 \end{equation}
 ```

+---
 ### Calculation of spectra
 The energy spectrum is calculated after each run from the auto-correlation function according to:
 ```math